ViennaRNA/ViennaRNA/doc/sphinx/source/api.rst

 =======================

 Our library is grouped into several modules, each addressing different aspects of RNA secondary structure related problems.
-You can find an overview of the different groups below.
+This is an overview of the concepts and algorithms for which implementations can be found in this library.

+Almost all of them rely on the physics based Nearest Neighbor Model for RNA secondary structure prediction.

 .. toctree::
    :maxdepth: 1